-(2) Waivers.
-The SPE may waive the requirement for obtaining a certification prior to appointment as a contracting officer.
+(3) FAC-C Waivers.
+The SPE may waive the requirement for obtaining FAC-C certifications prior to appointment as a contracting officer.
 Waivers will only be considered in compelling and well documented circumstances.
 This authority is non-delegable.
-Waivers are not transferable to other agencies.
+FAC-C waivers are not transferable to other agencies.